B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 This activity integrates concepts from the Number and Spatial Sense strands.

 Throughout their school careers, students use a variety of conventional units of measurement to estimate, determine and record measurements.
 In the junior grades, these measurements become increasingly precise and are expressed using decimal numbers.
-Since the metric system is a base-10 system, students need to understand the concepts of decimal number and place value, as well as the relationships between units of measurement (for example, 1 mm is one tenth as large as 1 cm, 1 m is 100 times larger than 1 cm) to be able to use them appropriately.
+Since the metric system is a base ten system, students need to understand the concepts of decimal number and place value, as well as the relationships between units of measurement (for example, 1 mm is one tenth as large as 1 cm, 1 m is 100 times larger than 1 cm) in order to use them appropriately and move flexibly between them.

 Converting from one measure to another is often difficult for some students, especially when the result of the conversion is a decimal number.
 In addition, students may find it very difficult to express a measurement using a single unit of measurement.
 For example, they tend to say "1 metre and 15 centimetres" rather than "1 and 15 hundredths of a metre" and to write "1 m 15 cm" rather than "1.15 m".

-The aim of this activity is to have students to express a measurement using a single unit of measure.
-It focuses on understanding the relationships between units of measurement and on place value, rather than on the use of procedures (as in "moving the decimal point to the left" (or to the right, depending on the units chosen)).
+The aim of this activity is to have students express a measurement using a single unit of measure.
+It focuses on understanding the relationships between units of measurement and on place value, rather than on the use of procedures, such as move the decimal point to the left or to the right.

-Show students a string and indicate its length using 2 different units of measurement (for example, 4 dm and 5 cm).
+To begin, show students a string and indicate its length using two different units of measurement (for example, 4 dm and 5 cm).
 Then draw segments on the board representing these units of measurement.
+Metres separated into decimetres and centimetres, and decimetres separated into centimetres and millimetres are useful visual representations for gaining a conceptual understanding of units of measure.

 Then invite students to express the length of the rope in different ways using a single unit of measurement.